-Understanding a little about the properties of your metal and what the process you are using is actually doing (albeit on a microscopic level) can help in diagnosing issues you may encounter.
+Understanding a little about the properties of your metal and what the process you are using is actually doing (albeit on a microscopic level) will help in diagnosing issues you may encounter.
 It will also give you more insight into how to accomplish the various metal finishing possibilities.

-Silver formed with metal clay tends to have a porous surface when compared to cast or sheet metal.
-Although the tool tips apply to most finishing attachments, you should always take note of the manufactures recommended usage.
-This should always be your starting point with any new attachments before making any adjustments to suit your needs.
+Silver formed with metal clay tends to have a microscopic porous surface when compared to cast or sheet metal.
+Although these tool tips apply to most finishing attachments, you should always take note of the manufactures recommended usage.
+This should always be your starting point with any new attachments before making any usage adjustments to suit your needs.

 Safety: Hello, we all know the rules right?